Feeding Corn To Chickens – Everything You Need To Know About

 Yes, chickens can have corn on the cob.
 In fact, this is the way that most owners will feed their chicken corn.

-After all, corn on the cob is a pretty portable way to feed your chicken some corn.
+After all, uncooked corn on the cob is a pretty portable way to feed your chicken some corn.
 If you have multiple chickens, then put a couple of corn on the cobs in there and they will eat them.

 The cleanup process afterward will be a whole lot easier too!